-Cost Engineer II - Construction monitors and analyzes project cost estimates, expenditures, and forecasts.
+Cost Engineer II - Construction provides estimates, cost control strategies, cost forecasting, investment appraisals, and risk analysis for construction projects.
+Administers quantity takeoffs so that appropriate costs and values can be determined.
+Being a Cost Engineer II - Construction has a broad knowledge of construction processes and materials.
 Requires technical knowledge of the construction work involved, and the ability to use cost-estimating methods.
-Being a Cost Engineer II - Construction requires a bachelor's degree.
+Additionally, Cost Engineer II - Construction requires a bachelor's degree.
 Typically reports to a supervisor or manager.
 To be a Cost Engineer II - Construction typically requires 2 to 4 years of related experience.
 Gains exposure to some of the complex tasks within the job function.
 Occasionally directed in several aspects of the work.